fuadManaye/Online-GCVS-For-DTU/README.md

 # Online-GCVS-For-DTU (  Online Graduate Credential Verification System For Debretabor University)
-- The system I developed is Online graduate credential verification system for Debretabor University.
-This system is designed to computerize the process of adding student information and taking the certificate records considering the problems faced by doing this manually.
-This system has enables
+- The system I developed is an online graduate credential verification system for Debretabor University.
+This system is a system that helps students to take their       education and certificates wherever they are.Also, this system is very useful for organizations.
+This is a system that facilitates the way that the company can call the students who it thinks are the best students to work there, using this system.
-  us to perform give certificate and credential to Debretabor University students.

 # How to Use/Run this project